Misalignment dynamics of Scalar Condensates with Yukawa coupling: Particle and Entropy Production: Dynamics

 We emphasize that to obtain the fully renormalized equations of motion and energy density, all we did was to add and subtract the ``counterterms'' in the definitions (\ref{renEdens},\ref{Pren}).
 This subtraction rendered the renormalized definitions finite in the limit $\Lambda \rightarrow \infty$, and the addition was absorbed into the (time independent) field renormalization and the source term in the equation of motion.
 Nothing depends on the renormalization scale $\mu$, namely all the equations and conserved energy are manifestly renormalization group invariant and independent of the arbitrary scale $\mu$.

-This set of fully renormalized, self-consistent, energy conserving equations are some of the main results of this study.
+This set of fully renormalized, self-consistent, energy conserving equations are some of the main results of this study, the last term on the left hand side of equation (\ref{scaleom}) accounts for the contribution from particle production.

-While as we have stated above, it is not our intention in this article to pursue the numerical study of the dynamics, some practical aspects merit discussion: since the source term in the equation of motion vanishes very rapidly on the scale $1/\Lambda$ for all practical purposes with a time step of integration much larger than this scale, \emph{the source term can be safely set to zero}.
+While as we have stated above, it is not our intention in this article to pursue the numerical study of the dynamics, some practical aspects merit discussion: in the strict $\Lambda \rightarrow \infty$ the bracket on the right hand side of the final equation of motion (\ref{scaleom}) equals $1$ at $t=0$ and vanishes for $t>0$, for a finite but large $\Lambda$ it vanishes very rapidly on the scale $t\simeq 1/\Lambda$, therefore for all practical purposes with a time step of integration much larger than this scale, the right hand side of (\ref{scaleom}) \emph{can be safely set to zero}.
 Secondly, even when the set of equations is renormalization group invariant and does not depend on the scale $\mu$, it is clear that in order to numerically implement the integrations even with a large cutoff, this scale must be specified.
 A particularly natural choice of scale is $\mu=m_F(0) = y_R\,\varphi_R(0)$ this scale obviously determines the energy density (\ref{conseER}), is one of the important physical scales in the problem, and is numerically appealing since $m_f(t)$ is the only scale that appears in the integrals.
 Since this is the renormalization group scale, all renormalized couplings are referred to it.